Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Introduction

-preventing the application of this theory.
-These techniques require knowledge, or at least estimates, of convergence rates for the stable component at $\lambda=0$ \cite{SIAM_non_uniform_attractivity}.
-Regarding the proofs of convergence in \cite{Dyn_Con:Ilchman:97}, they are of existential nature and also involve availability of the estimates (bounds) of the system solutions as functions of time.
-Moreover, as the authors of \cite{Dyn_Con:Ilchman:97} comment, the results may not be of practical relevance in applications.
-Furthermore, they do not apply to system (\ref{eq:example:4}) for the term $x_1^2 \lambda$ is not globally Lipschitz in $x_1$.
-Hence, developing novel methods to address the issues of convergence to unstable sets is needed.
-These methods, on the one hand, should inherit the efficiency of Lyapunov analysis in which boundedness of trajectories can be verified by checking a system of inequalities without involving prior knowledge of the solutions of the system.
-On the other hand, these methods should apply to systems with instabilities.
+In this paper we propose an extension of the classical Lyapunov function method for assessing boundedness and convergence of motion in dynamical systems with unstable invariant sets.
+The class of systems we will consider is given by (\ref{eq:problem}), and the questions we address below can be formulated as follows: \begin{enumerate} \item Let the origin of (\ref{eq:problem}) be an equilibrium.
+Can we tell (without solving the system) if the set is an attractor in some appropriate, e.g. Milnor's sense \cite{Milnor_1985}? \item Pick a point in the system's state space.
+Is it possible to predict (without solving the system) if the solution passing through this point is bounded in forward time, or does it escape to infinity? \end{enumerate} These questions are certainly not original.
+Algebraic criteria for checking attractivity of unstable point attractors in a rather general setting have been proposed in \cite{Rantzer}, and were further developed in \cite{Masubuchi:2007,Vadia:2008}.
+These results apply to systems in which almost all points in a neighborhood of the attractor correspond to solutions converging to the attractor asymptotically.
+Yet, as can be seen clearly from Fig. \ref{fig:example:attractors}, this requirement may not hold for the class of systems described by (\ref{eq:problem}).
+On the other hand techniques which can be used to address the questions above for equations (\ref{eq:problem}), such as, e.g., \cite{SIAM_non_uniform_attractivity}, lack the convenience of the method of Lyapunov functions.
+Further, they require existence of input-output gains for the stable subsystem.
+Hence, developing novel methods to address the issue of convergence to unstable sets is needed.
+These methods, on the one hand, should inherit the efficiency of Lyapunov analysis in which boundedness of solutions can be verified by checking a system of inequalities without involving prior knowledge of the solutions of the system.
+On the other hand, these methods should apply to systems with instabilities such as specified by (\ref{eq:problem}).
 In our present contribution we provide a set of results that can be considered as a possible candidate.